FichteFoll/resumeback/docs/reference.rst

    :raises TypeError:
       If the parameters are not of types as specified.
    :raises ValueError:
-      If the callable is not a generator.
+      If the callable is not a generator function.

 .. decorator:: send_self_return
 .. decorator:: send_self_return(catch_stopiteration=True, finalize_callback=None, debug=False)

-   Decorator that sends a "generatorfunction" a wrapper of itself.
+   Decorator that sends a "generator function" a wrapper of itself.

    Behaves exactly like :func:`send_self`, except that it returns the first yielded value